‘Love & Hip Hop’ Stars Fake Pregnancies And Miscarriages For Storylines? Masika Kalysha Speaks Out

 — Masika Kalysha (@masikakalysha) January 6, 2016

 Masika said she and Fetty Wap had a messy breakup.
 However, she and the rapper have seemed to move past these issues.
 The LHHH star said she and Fetty share a common goal to communicate with one another and get along so they can co-parent successfully.
-During an interview with International Business Times, Masika revealed Fetty Wap has always believed he was the father of her child–he simply didn’t want the public to know that was his belief.
+During an interview with International Business Times, Masika revealed Fetty Wap has always believed he was the father of her child, he simply didn’t want the public to know that was his belief.

 A photo posted by Masika Kalysha (@masikakalysha) on